Lesson Plan - Get It!

 Number lines are useful in math when you are trying to find where a number is compared with another number, and it's useful for trying to count.

-Let's look again at the number line:
+Let's look again at the number line.

-Answer these questions for your teacher:
+Answer these questions out loud.

 - What number comes before 5?